zodb/relstorage/doc/relstorage-options.rst

            This option must not change once the database schema has been installed, because the schemas for history-preserving and history-free storage are different.
+RelStorage will refuse to initialize if it detects this value has been altered.

-If you want to convert between a history-preserving and a history-free database, use the :doc:`zodbconvert` utility to copy to a new database.
+           If you want to convert between a history-preserving and a history-free database, use the :doc:`zodbconvert` utility
+           to copy to a new database.

 commit-lock-timeout
         During commit, RelStorage acquires a database-wide lock.
 This